planet-lia/planet-lia/CONTRIBUTING.md

 4. Configure git hooks that will automatically check the quality of your commit message
     * `git config core.hooksPath .githooks`
 5. Decide what to work on
-    * :small_red_triangle: **Fix existing issue** but first write a comment on that issue to let others know so that there will not be multiple people working on it at the same time
+    * :large_orange_diamond: **Fix existing issue** but first let others know that you are working on it by commenting on that issue
-    * :small_blue_diamond: **Open a new issue** with a suggested change and wait for it to be approved
+    * :large_orange_diamond: **Open a new issue** with a suggested change and wait for it to be approved
-    * :small_orange_diamond: **Contribute small changes** where you don't need to create an issue before starting to code.
+    * :large_orange_diamond: **Contribute small changes** where you don't need to create an issue before starting to code.
 As a rule of thumb, a small changes are the ones that introduce obvious fixes and don't introduce new functionality.
 Some examples might be *spelling / grammar fixes, typos, bad formatting, improving clarity in documentation, improvement to error code messages, etc.*.
 6. Create a new **branch** with a name relevant to the change you are making
     * `git checkout -b <NAME_OF_YOUR_BRANCH>`
 7. **Implement your changes**